shali-dev/pdsnd_github/README.md

 ##Purpose:

 In this project,Python is used to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-Phython code to import the data and answer interesting questions about it by computing descriptive statistics.
+Phython code is used to import the data and answer interesting questions about it by computing descriptive statistics.

 ##Softwares used: